actfong/fromatob-k8s-workshop/1-HelloWorld.md

 In the following chapters we will go more into detail and will look into setting things up properly.

 GOALS:
-- Able to create, inspect and delete K8s resources (Pods ReplicaSets Deployments Services)
+- Able to create, inspect and delete K8s resources (Pods, ReplicaSets, Deployments, Services)
 - Get some insight into cluster operations
 - Verify that your application is running